Every time I drink I wake up the next morning saying “That’s it; I’m never drinking again”.

 b) I don’t have the money to throw away on you; I’d rather spend it on a nice meal, or put it towards a holiday.

-c) You take away my freedom: by the pretense that you’re opening me up to freedom.
+c) You take away my freedom: by the pretence that you’re opening me up to freedom.
 That’s manipulative.
 When I drink, I’m not choosing from a place of integrity, instead I start to follow the crowd, or else behave in a selfish way.

 d) This is a relationship I simply don’t want to be in anymore.